 It’s estimated that 20% of women have been infected with high-risk human papillomavirus (HPV) -- an infection that causes cervical cancer.
 Farly Sejour, MD, FACOG, of the Solace Women’s Center in Conroe, Texas, encourages women to get a Pap smear because it detects cervical cancer at an early stage while it’s still easy to treat.
 If you’re 21 years of age or older and haven’t had a recent Pap smear, contact Dr. Sejour and his expert team today.
+We serve patients in Conroe, Tx along with The Woodlands, Magnolia, Spring, Willis, and Montgomery.
 Don’t wait to schedule preventive screening because HPV and cervical cancer can be present for years without causing any symptoms.

 Cervical cancer develops when cells at the surface of the cervix grow abnormally.
 Over time, cancerous cells can spread deeper into the cervix, then through lymph and blood vessels, causing new tumors in the lungs, liver, and bones.